CenturyLinkCloud/PublicKB/Release Notes/2018/2018-06-26-cloud-platform-release-notes.md

 #### Public Cloud Infrastructure as a Service

-On June 21, CenturyLink Cloud announced the end of availability for the Hyperscale virtual server instance type.
+On June 21, Lumen Cloud announced the end of availability for the Hyperscale virtual server instance type.
 For more information, view [this article](//www.ctl.io/knowledge-base/servers/hyperscale-eol-faqs/) on our Knowledge Base.